Railroad Companies of Kansas

 Fred Harvey house and Santa Fe Station, Chanute, Kansas

-Harvey House Restaurants could once be found along the Atchison, Topeka, and Santa Fe Railway through Kansas and the Southwest.
-Leavenworth entrepreneur Fred Harvey developed these.
+Harvey House Restaurants once existed along the Atchison, Topeka, and Santa Fe Railway through Kansas and the Southwest.
+Leavenworth entrepreneur Fred Harvey developed them.
 This building stands in Chanute, Kansas, and now serves as a library.

 Kansas City, Fort Scott and Gulf Railroad